Broken Arrow (Pixie Lott song): Critical reception

 The song received positive reviews from music critics.
 Nina Baniamer from Contact Music called it "a beautiful and tragic song.
 Haunting and yeaning, it is great to see unique emotion conveyed within the lyrics, rather than generic pop romantic clichés."
 In a review for Digital Spy, Robert Copsey referred to "Broken Arrow" as "an autumnal midtempo number on which Pix sings about struggling to get over an ex", but felt that the lyrics "make for a predictably slushy affair, and the chorus doesn't quite have the instant impact of her best tunes."
 Newsround noted that the song "isn't the catchiest of tunes but it will definitely grow on you".
 It also described the track as a "stormy heart-wrenching song", complemented by Lott's "powerful" vocals.
 Gerard McGarry from Unreality Shout agreed, calling the song "[e]normously radio-friendly but with muted hooks that aren't immediately catchy, but they add up over time."
 Priya Elan of The Guardian commented that "On Broken Arrow she's Alicia Keys but without, you know, the keys."

 Music video

-The music video was directed by Gregg Masuak and filmed in North East London.
+The music video for "Broken Arrow" was directed by Greg Masuak and filmed in North East London.
 Masuak described the shoot as "mental but fun: one single day for a bunch of different performances that included several costume and makeup changes, a narrative with Pixie and two different guys, a series of dance routines, and a cluster of different scenarios."
 The video features product placement in the form of the Citroën DS3, marking the first instance of vehicle product placement in a music video in the United Kingdom.
 It premiered on Lott's official YouTube/Vevo account on 16 September 2010.

 Model Alex Watson, brother of Harry Potter star Emma Watson, plays one of Lott's love interests in the video.